cable8mm/xeed/README.md

 ### Generate `Faker Seeders`

 The Faker seeders are utilized without the `factory()` method to generate seeds.
-This command was created to address the issue, providing insight into its purpose.
+This command was created to address the [issue #61](https://github.com/cable8mm/xeed/issues/61), providing insight into its purpose.

 ```shell tab=Laravel
 php artisan xeed:faker-seeders